fBosch/react-workshop/presentation.md

 # JSX

-It is possible to write a React application only by using the `React.createElement` API, but it can be hard to maintain — so Facebook invented an abstraction layer called JSX, which allows us to work with elements in a manner that we're more accustomed to: HTML.
+It is possible to write a React application only by using the `React.createElement` API, but it can be hard to maintain — so Facebook has invented an abstraction layer called JSX, which allows us to work with elements in a manner that we're more accustomed to: HTML.

 It is not completely like HTML, it still relies on the same data structures as the raw API — for example; differences like the `className` property instead of using `class`.